monktastic/hackmd/spirituality/nonduality.md

 But it is this very sense of an "underlying experience" that is the core illusion!
 In Advaita Vedanta, this underlying Self is sometimes referred to as the "unseen seer"; "unthought thinker"; etc. [Adi Shankara](https://www.shankaracharya.org/upadesa_sahasri.php):

-> [The Self is] the unseen seer, the unheard listener, the unthought thinker, the unknown knower ...
+> The innermost Self is [...] the unseen seer, the unheard listener, the unthought thinker, the unknown knower ...

 This idea of a Universal Self was already well-known at the time of the Buddha.
 Why did he take such great pains to differentiate his teaching if it's really the same?
 As he put it:

 > In reference to the seen, there will be only the seen.
 In reference to the heard, only the heard. [...]
-When there is no you there, **you are neither here nor yonder** nor between the two.
+When there is no you there, you are neither here **nor yonder** nor between the two.
 This, just this, is the end of stress.

 Theravadan monk Bhikkhu K Ñāṇananda [comments](https://media.dharmaseed.org/documents/Nibbana-25.pdf):

 > There is therefore **no seer**, apart from the phenomenon of seeing, according to the [Buddha].
 He does not imagine a seer.
 For the worldling, the bare act of seeing carries with it a perception of 'one who sees'.
 He has a notion of a self and something belonging to a self. [...]
 The [Buddha] **does not even imagine a thinker apart from thought**.

+Thích Nhất Hạnh:

+> There is **no thinker** behind the thinking — there is just the thinking; that’s enough.

-In other words, in Buddhism there is no "unseen seer"; "unthought thinker"; etc. Thought _experiences itself_, as do all the other sense fields.
+The difference in experience between an "unseen seer" and "no seer"; "unthought thinker" and "no thinker" cannot be overstated.
+Thought _experiences itself_, as do all the other sense fields.
 The sense of there being a phenomenon (Awareness) that is _independent_ of its manifestations is seen to be the ultimate illusion.

 ## A brief note on Theravada